emfcamp/gis-2016/README.md

 Please ask Russ before making edits - DXF files don't merge cleanly.

-## Exporting Cordinates to KML and CSV
+## Exporting Coordinates to KML and CSV
-export_coordinate.py can be used to auto generate KML and CSV files with lat, long for serval type of data.
+export_coordinate.py can be used to auto generate KML and CSV files with lat, long for several type of data.

 Python just needs exdxf installed
 ```
 pip install ezdxf
+./export_coordinates.py
 ```